 The service plan clearly identifies the types of services and supports needed from both paid and non-paid providers.
 The amount (units), frequency, and duration of each service are included in the person-centered service plan.
 The individual chooses the services that best meet their needs.
+The Transition Navigator ensures implementation services that best meet their needs.
 The Transition Navigator ensures implementation and provision of the services and supports according to the person-centered service plan.
 Transition Navigators oversee the coordination of State Plan and other services included in the person-centered service plan.
-This oversight ensures that services and supports included in the personcentered service plan are not duplicative.
+This oversight ensures that services and supports included in the person-centered service plan are not duplicative.